SanghwaKo/FlugProject/documents/README.txt

 This is an application which I made in an Aviation-Hackathon.
 (17.06.17 - in Berlin) Our team (AirportShopper) did a project for shoppers who do not have enough time to buy what they need before their flights.
-Our team consist of one back-end developer, one front-end developer (me), one designer, one idea generator and one who studies learning machine.
+Our team consisted of one back-end developer, one front-end developer (me), one designer, one idea generator and the other who studies Learning-machine.
 Our aim : The travelers can get recommendations what they need and can shop while waiting in the long-lines in airports.
 	They select their flights in the flights' list.
-When they arrive at the airports they can get what they ordered before departures.
+When they arrive at the destinations they can get what they ordered before departures.
-(I cannot upload the pdf file with detail information, because the idea was of one of my team-members.)

 1. Tutorial -> Explains the users how they can use our application and the aim of the application.
 2. Detects beacons nearby the users -> I could use a beacon which was supported by Estimote by using a library.